ufal/npfl129/exam/questions.md

   and softmax weighting.
 [5]

 ####Questions@: ,Lecture 6 Questions
-- Define a kernel based on a feature map $\varphi$, and write down the formulae for (1) a polynomial kernel of degree $d$, (2) a polynomial kernel of degree at most $d$, (3) an RBF kernel.
+- Define a kernel based on a feature map $\varphi$, and write down the formulas for (1) a polynomial kernel of degree $d$, (2) a polynomial kernel of degree at most $d$, (3) an RBF kernel.
 [5]